 Simple and sleek, this slim tie is perfect for the man with a modern sense of style.
 We can picture it with a black suit and tuxedo shoes for a city wedding.

-For a Preppy Wedding: J.Crew Tie in Baird McNutt Irish Linen
+For a Preppy Wedding: J.Crew Tie in Baird McNutt Irish linen

 For a light suit or tuxedo look in the summer, this linen tie is handsome and classic.
 It's a J.Crew best-seller for a reason.

-For a Springtime Wedding: Emma Willis 9cm Paisley Silk Tie
+For a Springtime Wedding: DAZI Luxe Tie

-For a Fall Wedding: Bonobos Knit Tie
+For a Fall Wedding: Bonobos Premium Knit Necktie

 We love a knitted tie as an unexpected touch to groom, groomsman, or wedding guest attire.
 For the fall, this navy blue shade is on point.

-If it's a casual wedding (like on the beach casual) then it might not be necessary, but you can't really go wrong throwing one on.
+If it's a casual wedding (such as a laidback beach ceremony) then it might not be necessary, but you can't really go wrong throwing one on.
+For formal or black-tie occasions, a tie or even a bow tie and suspenders are highly recommended.
 If the dress code isn't specified, you can always ask the bride or groom.